why-not-games-studio/dependency-injection-system/README.md

 **1.** A situation where you do not have direct in-scene access (via @export) to the nodes you need in a script and do not wish to create a Global Autoload.

 **2.** The nodes you are dependent on have their own in-scene dependencies.

+**3.** You wish to rely on abstractions to interact with other parts of your code.